EtWham/NewPortfolio/README.md

 To be Done:

--make the pills to be a different color when hovering over them
+-make the pills a different color when hovering over them

 -make the contact modal

 -either get rid of bulma css or find a way to make it work

+-write bio section

 -get background colors of separate sections down